James Abankwah

-James Bright Adusei Abankwah (born 16 January 2004) is an Irish professional footballer who plays as a defender for EFL Championship club Watford, on loan from Serie A club Udinese.
+James Bright Adusei Abankwah (born 16 January 2004) is an Irish professional footballer who plays as a defender for Serie A club Udinese, and the Republic of Ireland national team.
 Abankwah is a product of St Patrick's Athletic's youth academy.

 Club career

 Early career

-Abankwah was born in Waterford, where he lived with his family before moving to Celbridge, then to Lucan before moving to Letterkenny where he began playing football with local side Letterkenny Rovers in 2011.
-He later moved to Longford with his family, where he played for local club Melview FC, where he also represented Longford at the prestigious Kennedy Cup youth tournament at Under-14 level in 2016, before the family moved again, returning to Lucan in Ireland's capital, Dublin.
+Abankwah was born in Waterford to Ghanaian parents who were working as religious missionaries in Ireland, before moving to Celbridge, then to Lucan before moving to Letterkenny where he began playing football with local side Letterkenny Rovers in 2011.
+He later moved to Longford with his family, where he played for local club Melview FC and also represented Longford at the prestigious Kennedy Cup youth tournament at Under-14 level in 2016, before the family moved again, returning to Lucan in Ireland's capital, Dublin.
 While still living in Longford, Abankwah signed for top Dublin schoolboy club Cherry Orchard, travelling to Dublin training by lifts from his parents and also by bus, aged 12.
 It was there where his performances attracted the interest of scouts from local League of Ireland club St Patrick's Athletic who signed Abankwah for their Under-15 team in January 2019, aged 14.
 On 24 October 2019, Abankwah was part of the side that won the Under-15 League of Ireland title, as they defeated rivals Shamrock Rovers 2–1 at Tallaght Stadium to claim the trophy.
 A month later they defeated the same opposition in the Under-15 Cup final on penalties at Richmond Park to win the double.
 In 2020, he was promoted straight to the Under-19 team, three years above his age group, where on 22 December 2020, he was part of the team that won the League of Ireland U19 Division Final, beating rivals Bohemians 2–1 after extra time at the UCD Bowl to secure a UEFA Youth League spot for the club.